 If you encounter technical difficulties while submitting your application file, please send a copy of this file, in a single PDF document, to the following address: email@example.com.

 Calendar for the admissions procedure

 - December, 2023: information meeting about the double degree programme

 - February 1st, 2024, before noon (Paris time): deadline for application submission

 - February: applications evaluated by Sciences Po programme coordinators

 - Second half of March: interviews with AgroParisTech programme coordinators

-- First half of April: admission results announced
+- April 2024: admission results announced

 Each academic year, students are required to pay the tuition and registration fees to the university where they are studying.
 A student from Sciences Po pays Sciences Po fees in the first year of the Master’s programme and the AgroParisTech fees for the next two years.